Yah0/social-media-tracker/README.md

 * I've used the newest Ember.JS stable version.
 * I am not using any css pre-compiler because the styling is not for now complicated.
 No need to add another library at that point.
+* I've used Chart.js library to create the chart.
+It's for sure easier and more redable that creating the bubble chart on my own.
 * I didn't used Ember-Data cause my knowledge about Ember-Data at this point is not sufficient to develop the app quickly.

 ## Prerequisites